Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 Aomori Prefectural Tourism and Products Museum ASPAM 13th Floor Observation Deck

-This work was created to commemorate the 400th anniversary of the opening of the port of Aomori.
+The theme of this work is the 400th anniversary of the opening of the port of Aomori.
 It is a new approach that expresses stained glass while using the Nebuta technique.
 The black lines are made of black ink.

 From the observatory, you can also look down to see the Nebuta being unveiled from the Nebuta huts during the Nebuta Festival.

-Another recommended attraction at Aomori Sightseeing Products Museum ASPAM is the "360° 3D Theater" on the second floor.
-Here you can watch "The Soul of Aomori Festival (approx. 7 min.)," a powerful visual presentation of festivals in Aomori Prefecture, including the Aomori Nebuta Festival.
+Another recommended attraction at the Aomori Sightseeing Products Museum ASPAM is the "360° Theater" on the second floor.
+Here you can watch "The Soul of Aomori Festival (approx. 7 min.)," a powerful video presentation of festivals in Aomori Prefecture, including the Aomori Nebuta Festival.
+This is a set screening with seasonal videos.

-Both the observatory and the theater require a fee, but they are well worth a visit.
+Both the observation deck and theater are fee-based, but they are well worth a visit.

-Aomori Sightseeing Products Museum ASPAM Official HP is here
+Aomori Sightseeing Products Museum ASPAM official website is here

-Here is a special report on the Nebuta production this year!
+We will bring you a special report of the Nebuta production this year as well!

-This year, Hiroo Takenami is again working on the Nebuta for the JR Nebuta Execution Project, and in 2023 he was selected as the 7th "Nebuta Meijin" in recognition of his efforts to date.
-He has received numerous awards, including the "Best Creator Award" for the most outstanding Nebuta creator, and is also actively involved in new projects such as stained glass-style Nebuta painting.
+Hiroo Takenami is working on this year's Nebuta for the JR Nebuta Project, and in 2023 he was selected as the 7th "Nebuta Meijin" in recognition of his efforts to date.
+He has received numerous awards, including the "Best Creator Award," given to the most outstanding Nebuta creator, and is also actively working on new projects such as stained glass-style Nebuta paintings.

 For more information on Hiroo Takenami, please see the official website of the Hiroo Takenami Nebuta Research Institute below and last year's series of articles.